 One simple routine that you can start right away is the 20-20-20 rule.
 This is when every 20 minutes, you look at something 20 feet away for 20 seconds.

-WCAG 2.1 Website Accessibility and “Colour Contrast Validation” is often very much down to possibly you, and/or your designers.
+WCAG 2.1 Website Accessibility Guidelines and “Colour Contrast Validation” implementation are often very much down to you, and/or your designers.

-However, the “reasonable adjustments”, adaptations or personal customisation/calibration of the users DSE screen interface for accessibility, is not something that can be provided as a minimal “one size fits all solution.”
+However, the “reasonable adjustments”, adaptations and personal customisation/calibration of users DSE screens for accessibility, are not something that can be provided as a minimal “one size fits all solution.”
 For optimal results, they need to be individualised.

 While screen text accessibility is not legislated for under DSE regulations, it is considered to be included under disability and accessibility.
-So it won’t be uncommon to see more claims “resulting from any omission” under the ADA or UK Equality Act.
-Proving that you have taken steps to mitigate this risk will go a long way towards protecting you against future litigation and disability lawsuits are on the rise.
+Meaning, it won’t be uncommon to see more claims “resulting from any omission” under the ADA or UK Equality Act.
+Proving that you have taken steps to mitigate this risk will go a long way towards protecting you against future litigation.
+Disability lawsuits are on the rise.

-“Presenteeism” – staying at work despite being unfit for work, fatigued and often remaining for more hours than contracted, but not actually being productive – now accounts for an average 20% lost productivity or one day in five.
+“Presenteeism” – staying at work despite being unfit for work, fatigued and remaining for more hours than contracted, yet not being productive – now accounts for an average 20% lost productivity or one day in five.
 It’s harming your workforce and leaving you open to disability lawsuits under the ADA and Equality Act in the UK, especially since the WCAG 2.1 and BSI ISO 30071.1 Accessibility Regulations came into force

 Take a look at our explainer video – a quick 4-minute watch that explains Computer Vision Syndrome, also known as Screen Fatigue.